-- With the help of the supervisor, students will define a small research project according to their personal interest.
-Following the students' interests, the detection techniques learned in the theoretical part will be applied in this project to real data such as JWST and SPHERE for imaging, HARPS for RV and Kepler for transits. - The METEOR provides an intensive training to Python for the numerical exercises of the Theoretical part and during the project.
+With the help of the supervisor, students will define a small research project according to their personal interest.
+Following the students' interests, the detection techniques learned in the theoretical part will be applied in this project to real data such as JWST and SPHERE for imaging, HARPS for RV and Kepler for transits.

-- MAIN PROGRESSION STEPS -
+• The METEOR provides an intensive training to Python for the numerical exercises of the Theoretical part and the project.

-• During the whole duration of the METEOR, each student has a personal channel on Discord allowing easy connection with the supervisor outside the scheduled meeting slots.
-A general channel serves also as a forum for general infos/questions/hints.
+MAIN PROGRESSION STEPS

-- First half of the period (possibly more): the students learn theory.
+- During the whole duration of the METEOR, each student has a personal channel on Discord allowing easy connection with the supervisor outside the scheduled meeting slots.
+A general channel serves also as a forum for general infos/questions/hints. - First half of the period (possibly more): the students learn theory.
 They are requested to work on the lecture notes on their own, with regular discussions planned with the supervisors to answer their questions.
 They do the theoretical and numerical exercises proposed in the lecture notes document and they post them on the fly on their personal channel.
-As in the Statistical Methods lecture, each chapter has its own 'Friendly Quiz' and 'Noted Quiz'. - During the first two weeks, the students identify a topic of the lecture they are mostly interest in and define the topics of their project: choose a technique (RV, transit or imaging) and define the problem to be studied for the selected technique.
-The supervisor helps the student to ensure that the project's objectives are relevant and reachable. - Rest of the period : the students work on their research project. - Last week : last results and preparation of the final oral presentation.
+As in the Statistical Methods lecture, each chapter has its own 'Friendly Quiz' and 'Noted Quiz'. - @ mid METEOR, the students identify a topic of the lecture they are mostly interest in and define the topics of their project: choose a technique (RV, transit or imaging) and define the problem to be studied for the selected technique.
+The supervisor helps the student to ensure that the project's objectives are relevant and reachable. - Second half of the period : the students work on their research project. - Last week : last results and preparation of the final oral presentation.

-- EVALUATION
+EVALUATION

 - Average mark of 4 quizs, one mark for the numerical Homework in Python + exercises, one mark for the final written exams (2h) on the theoretical part.
-The average of the three marks provides the mark "Theory" (30% of the total mark). - The mark for the "Project part" is the average of 6 marks (autonomy; interaction; initiative; efficiency; progression (final project status); critical thinking.
-(40%) - Final evaluation during the global oral presentation (40%).
+The average of the three marks provides the mark "Theory" (30% of the total mark). - The mark for the "Project part" is the average of 6 marks (autonomy; interaction; initiative; efficiency; progression (final project status); critical thinking). - Final evaluation during the global oral presentation(40% of the total mark).

-- BIBLIOGRAPHY & RESOURCES
+BIBLIOGRAPHY & RESSOURCES

-- On-line lecture notes, slides,, homeworks, criteria evaluation grid, data, solution codes. - A PhD thesis with a good introduction on exoplanet detection by RV - M. Perryman, The exoplanet handbook, Cambridge Univ.
+- On-line lecture notes, slides,, homeworks, criteria evaluation grid, data, solution codes. - M. Perryman, The exoplanet handbook, Cambridge Univ.
 Press, 2011. - T.H.
-Li , Time series with mixed spectra, CRC Press, 2013. - S.M.
-Kay, Detection Theory, Prentice Hall, 2009 - Encyclopedia of exoplanetary systems
+Li, Time series with mixed spectra, CRC Press, 2013. - S.M.
+Kay, Detection Theory, Prentice Hall, 2009 - Exoplanets

-- CONTACT -
+CONTACT

-☎ +33.4.92.07.63.84 ⊠ david.mary@oca.eu
+☎ +33492076384 (D. Mary) ⊠ david.mary@oca.eu